God in Mormonism: Early Latter Day Saint concepts

-Mormons view their concept of the Godhead as a restoration of original Christian doctrine as taught by Christ and the Apostles.
-Elements of this doctrine were revealed gradually over time to Smith.
-Mormons teach that in the centuries following the death of the Apostles, views on God's nature began to change as theologians developed doctrines and practices, though they had not been called as prophets designated to receive revelation for the church.
-Mormons see the strong influence of Greek culture and philosophy (Hellenization) during this period as contributing to a departure from the traditional Judeo-Christian view of a corporeal God in whose image and likeness mankind was created.
+Mormons view their concept of the Godhead as a restoration of original Christian doctrine as taught by Jesus and the apostles in the New Testament.
+Mormons see the strong influence of Greek culture and philosophy (Hellenization) during this period as contributing to a departure from the traditional Christian view of a corporeal God in whose image and likeness humanity was created.
 These theologians began to define God in terms of three persons, or hypostases, sharing one immaterial divine substance, or ousia—a concept that some claim found no backing in scripture, but closely mirrored elements of Greek philosophy such as Neoplatonism.
-Mormons believe that the development process leading up to the Trinity doctrine left it vulnerable to human error, because it was not founded upon God's established pattern of continued revelation through prophets.